Last updated: 5/10/17

 Additional Accessories For The Flex Shaft (some can also be used with a Dremel or a Drill)

 ***One note on why foot pedals are important – it’s about the control.
-With the Lucas, you can incrementally adjust your speed.
+With the Lucas, you can minutely and incrementally adjust your speed.
 The Harbor Freight version is more like: “I’d like to go a little faster but, whoops, I just went from 10 mph to 40 mph.
 No subtlety.
 Once you’ve tried a great pedal, you’ll never be satisfied with a crappy one again!!!!!

 Manual Speed Controls

 Foredom also makes an EM-1 Manual Dial Speed Control – which I have also not used.
 Rio Grande recommends: “Recommended for use with model CC, S and SR (1/6 and 1/8hp) motors”.

 This page at Amazon has a bunch of foot pedals (and flex shafts) that I assume would work with a flex shaft too.